babelroom/LinPhoneGap/README.md

 Description
 ===========
-Phonegap (Cordova) plugin to wrap the linphone library softphone library for phonegap videophone applications.
+Phonegap (Cordova) plugin to wrap the linphone softphone library for phonegap videophone applications.

 Important